cassiel/net.loadbang.shado/README.md

 interpreter][jython] in a MaxMSP system, and drive it via Python scripts triggered and controlled by MaxMSP messages.

-To get a sense for what's achievable in shado, take a look at this [video][vimeo].
+To get a sense for what's achievable in `shado`, take a look at this [video][vimeo].

-The file [README.MANUAL][manual] will eventually be the manual for shado; for now, it contains an explanation of the shado architecture - quite possibly, along with the examples, just about enough to start writing `shado` "programs".
+The file [README.MANUAL][manual] will eventually be the manual for `shado`; for now, it contains an explanation of the `shado` architecture - quite possibly, along with the examples, just about enough to start writing `shado` "programs".